Authors of section

 If an infection is strongly suspected, the surgeon should proceed with exploration of the wound, obtaining tissue for culture, and removing all non-viable tissue and exudates.

-Debridement (see below) is the surgical excision of necrotic and/or infected tissue from the wound.
+Debridement (see below) involves the surgical excision of necrotic and/or infected tissue from the wound.

 Look carefully for dead bone and any remaining foreign material.
 Preserve nerves and blood vessels and viable tendons.
-With acute wound infections, internal fixation devices may be retained, if they provide absolute mechanical stability and are unlikely to have a significant volume of adherent bacteria.
-With more-established infections it may be wisest to remove all local hardware and provide stability with an external fixator.
+With acute wound infections, internal fixation devices may be retained, if they provide sufficient mechanical stability and are unlikely to have a significant volume of adherent bacteria.
+With more-established infections, remove all local hardware and provide stability with an external fixator or new internal fixation device.

 infection